open-cloud/open-cloud.github.io.old/2_developer.md

 underlying set of commands to create a new function for a particular purpose, where in XOS's case, the "underlying set of commands" corresponds to operations on XOS's data model.
-The data model includes both core objects (e.g., Users, Slices, Slivers, Roles, Sites, Deployments, Services) and objects that represent various services (e.g., Syndicate Volumes, HPC OriginServers, RequestRouter ServiceMaps).
+The data model includes both core objects (e.g., Users, Slices, Instances, Roles, Sites, Deployments, Services) and objects that represent various services (e.g., Syndicate Volumes, HPC OriginServers, RequestRouter ServiceMaps).
 A given View can operate on any combination of these